 As a giant rock at the bottom of the ocean teaches us, we can assign value to anything.
 So why is money so special to us?
 And how can we even begin to take it out of our equation when we’re the ones giving it value?
-Perhaps the real question then, is what if we took the value we assign money out of our equation?
+Perhaps the real question then is what if we took the value we assign money out of our equation?
 To do that, we’ll need to separate the value we give money, and the physical medium used for exchanging money.

 A Brief History of Money

-Today our collective concept of money is still rooted in a physical medium, but truthfully, most of it is just a bunch of electrons on a computer.
+Today our collective concept of money is still rooted in a physical medium, but truthfully, most of it is just a bunch of numbers on a computer.
 Just think about how many of your bills you pay by sending in cash.
 Paying for gas at the pump is an electronic transaction.
 Buying anything on Amazon takes digital money out of your digital bank account.
-Most people don’t have a lot of physical money anymore, no matter how full the computer says their bank account is.
+Most people don't have a lot of physical money anymore, no matter how full the computer says their bank account is.

-I’m a trillionaire in electrons.
+I'm a trillionaire in numbers.
+Trust me.

 Money is Just Another Thing We Give Value

 The truth is, money isn’t very different from anything else to which we assign value.
 Like Hamlet says, “there is nothing either good or bad but thinking makes it so.”
-We’re all so used to the idea of money having an intrinsic value that its assigned (by US) value is taken for granted.
+We’re all so used to the idea of money having an intrinsic value that its assigned (by us) value is taken for granted.
 Combine that with the fact that we break money down into easily countable, quantifiable units, and you’ll have a pretty good idea of why money matters so much to our society.